Founding Story

 I had reconnected with Eric Medsker, a food and beverage photographer, I had met years ago.
 In addition to doing beautiful work for restaurants, brands, and chefs, Eric has a passion for Japanese food.
 In May, 2025, I took Eric to Japan to shoot suppliers, regions, and the tea harvest.

-I recently brought on Satomi Furugaki Arai, who had worked for me at Joto Sake some seventeen years ago.
+I recently brought on Satomi Arai, who had worked for me at Joto Sake some seventeen years ago.
 Satomi is now researching and coordinating with our suppliers.

 We are grateful to our suppliers, investors, friends, and vendors.
 We hope to deliver value to you, our customers, by carefully selecting, adjusting every brand and product to bridge the gap between our suppliers and our buyers.